 Vaughn: For styles, I think we will keep seeing hard lines and very strong looks.
 I don’t think we’ll see wet looks on the rise, and we won’t be moving back to Nirvana-type looks.
 Faces will get clean again, but people will want you to know that they have product in their hair, so you’ll see purposeful products on the shelves: products that give volume, movement, definition.
 It’s cool to be aware of trends, but don’t be trapped by them.
 Take the time to know what is actually best for you—what will make you look the best.
 That’s what will make you confident.

-BB Man: You’re a hair expert, but some products in your new assortment go beyond hair care.
-What common tie do your products share?
+BB Man: You’re a hair expert, but your line goes beyond haircare.
+What's the common thread?

 Vaughn: I’ve spent many years grooming men for photographs.
 More times than not it goes beyond the guy’s hairstyle—fixing patches of facial hair he forgot to shave, dry lips, or uneven sideburns.
 I entered this world of editorial in New York and found myself looking at the whole guy before he went on camera.
 This is “full-on grooming.”